apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

+You've now got the code to book a trip - before you start running it, let's add the code to cancel a trip as well.

 ## Adding the Cancel mutation

-Now, the process will be similar for the `cancelTrip` mutation.
+The process will be similar to the `bookTrip` mutation for the `cancelTrip` mutation.
 Go back to GraphiQL and look at the `cancelTrip` mutation's documentation:

 ![documentation for the cancel trip mutation](images/graphiql_cancel_trip_mutation.png)

 One key difference from `bookTrips` is that you're only allowed to cancel one trip at a time - only one `ID!` is accepted as a parameter.

+In GraphiQL, add a new mutation which will allow you to cancel your trip, and find out whether the cancellation succeeded:

 ```graphql:title=(GraphiQL)
 mutation CancelTrip($id:ID!) {